ImaneEF/Exquisite-corpse-Imane/README.md

 <br> <br>
 Our houses will be levitating above the earth.
 <br>
-There will be no countries and borders.
-Energy will be produced out of trash.
+There will be no countries and borders.<br>Energy will be produced out of trash.
 We will stop global warming.
 <br> <br>
 We all find work as Data Scientist & AI experts
 <br> <br>